DC’s stable long-term economy and nimble policymaking

 Washington, DC has a distinct unitary government which serves as a city, county, and state government -- unique among cities across the U.S. The Mayor is its single executive and the 13-member District of Columbia Council serves as a single legislative body, with both working out of the same executive building.

 Washington, DC is in the midst of its most robust population growth spurt since the 1950s.
-With more than 114,000 new residents added since 2005, DC is more able to welcome the influx of new workers and residents Amazon would bring.
+With more than 114,000 new residents added since 2005, DC’s population has exceeded 700,000 and is more able to welcome an influx of new workers and residents.
 DC is forecasted to continue its streak as the fastest growing jurisdiction in the region, reaching a population of almost one million in 2045.

 Planning for growth means adding affordable and attractive housing options for all types of households.
 By supporting affordable housing construction and preservation, maintaining existing affordable units, and improving programs to encourage homeownership, current and future DC residents are presented with housing that is available, affordable and sustainable.